CLASSIFICATION NO. 396

 ROAD MAINTENANCE WORKER

-Under general supervision, to perform full range of road construction and maintenance activities, including equipment operation and unskilled, semi-skilled and skilled manual tasks; and to do other work as required.
+Under general supervision, full range of road construction and maintenance activities, including equipment operation and unskilled, semi-skilled and skilled manual tasks; and to do other work as required.

 The Roads Division within the Department of Transportation and Development maintains the County's roads, bridges, culverts, and buildings and equipment related to road and ferry systems.